LiandaDuanDal/MongoDB_NodeJs_FullStack_Demo/README.md

 # Description

 This is a full-stack demo project based on MongoDB and Node.js.
+The main function of this project is to realize a user record.
+The administrator can add, delete, and modify user information in the user list.
 # file structure
 ```bash
 .